actions/runner/docs/preview/yamlgettingstarted-scripts.md

 ## Simple script

-Run a command line script using cmd.exe on Windows and bash on macOS and Linux.
+Run a command line script using Bash on macOS and Linux and Command Prompt on Windows.

 ```yaml
 steps: